shuimo-design/shuimo-ui/.github/README/README.en.md

 I hope that this traditional Chinese-style component library can be used for some niche needs, and can satisfy some users who have an artistic pursuit of the site and hope to build it quickly.

+At the same time, we hope to contribute a little effort to help Chinese traditional culture become more widely known.

 It looks like this:
 <img src="https://github.com/shuimo-design/shuimo-ui/blob/main/.github/README/example.webp?raw=true">